amitsaha/amitsaha.github.io/content/linux_shell_autocompletion.md

 $  complete -C "/tmp/git_suggestions" git
 ```

+The `complete` bash built-in is a way to tell bash what we want it to do when we ask for completing a command.
+The `-C` option asks it to call a specified external program.

 Next, type in `git <TAB>`, you will see that you are now suggested four options for your next command/option:

 ```